axibase/atsd-use-cases/research/cloud-oktas/README.md

 $s = \int_A w\ d\sigma \approx w\cdot A$, where $w = \frac{h}{(d^2 + h^2)^{3/2}} = \frac{h}{l^3}.$
 ```

 The measurement of a “solid angle” is equal to the area of intersection of this angle and the unit sphere centered in the angle vertex.
-So the contribution of a pixel to cloud cover is proportional to the `w` coefficient, because all pixels on an image cover nearly the same area equal to `A`.
+The contribution of a pixel to cloud cover is proportional to the `w` coefficient, because all pixels on an image cover nearly the same area equal to `A`.
 The exact statement is that the integral of `w` over the area `A` equals to the “solid angle.”

 The results show that none of the methods used to improve the correlation led to a significant increase.